Bungie: Bungie.net

 Bungie.net serves as the main portal for interaction between company staff and the community surrounding Bungie's games.
 When Bungie was bought by Microsoft, the site was seen as in competition with Microsoft's own Xbox.com site, but community management eventually won out as the bigger concern.
 The site has been redesigned several times.

 During Bungie's involvement with the Halo franchise, the site recorded statistics for each game played.
 This information included statistics on each player in the game, and a map of the game level showing where kills occurred, called "heatmaps".
 On January 31, 2012, Bungie announced that, as of March 31, 2012, Bungie.net would no longer update Halo game statistics and Halo player service records, host new user-generated Halo content, or operate Halos "Bungie Pro" service.
 Bungie's cessation of these services on March 31 completed the transition process of all data for Halo games being managed by 343 Industries.
-Bungie.net records player's statistics for their game franchise Destiny.
+Bungie.net records player's statistics for its game franchise Destiny.
 In addition to the collection of data and the management of Destiny player's accounts, the website serves as a form of communication between Bungie and the community.

 While Bungie had long provided places for fans to congregate and talk about games, as well as releasing new information and screenshots over Bungie.net, it historically had made less effort and been less successful at providing access to the inside workings of Bungie and its staff.
 As part of a move to become more familiar with fans, Bungie recruited recognized and respected voices from the fan community, including writers Luke Smith, Eric Osborne, and others.

-Bungie also has an iOS and Google Play application that allows provides news, inventory management, and group finding for their game Destiny on the go.
+Bungie also has an iOS and Google Play application that provides news, inventory management, and group finding for its game Destiny on the go.